Exabyte-io/esse/README.md

 ## Installation

 ESSE can be used as a Node.js or Python package on the server side.
-Please note that schemas and examples are not available on the client.
+Please note that schemas and examples are unavailable on the client side (JS).

 ### Python